7 mistakes when choosing window coverings

 These considerations play across each room.
 You can most likely still use that fabric, but changing its use for every window’s unique needs will ensure you keep loving it for years to come.
 Our design team is incredibly experienced at making sure each room’s design and functionality blend together seamlessly.
 And yes, we can use your beloved fabric to make custom treatments (and pillows) for you!

 Improperly fitted window coverings are probably one of the most common mistakes.
-When you open your curtains or draperies all the way, you want them to be able to fold up nicely on the sides of your window – that’s right, the sides.
+When you open your draperies all the way, you want them to be able to fold up nicely on the sides of your window.
 You don’t want the window itself to still be covered when these are open, but you also don’t want bare wall showing, and you also don’t want them to be pulled super tight and flat when they’re closed either.

 We talked a lot about material choices in our blog about choosing the right window treatments for pets, but this applies to children and even your own lifestyle as well.
 Some window coverings are potentially deadly to your pets or children.
 Aside from safety, hard-to-clean treatments don’t belong in a mudroom or kitchen, for example.